The Admissions Process: What Are Colleges Looking For?

 - Personal Interview: Some colleges or universities require a one-on-one interview with the admissions officer.
 This can either be a general interview for all applicants or more targeted interviews for finalists in the admissions process.

 - To get into the college of your choice, you may need to improve your ACT or SAT test scores.
-For additional help, take a ACT or SAT prep course at Revolution Prep.
+For additional help, take a ACT or SAT prep course.

 - It’s never too early to start building your admissions package.
 Don’t wait until the spring of your senior year to begin your college search.
 Start pulling together your records and recommendations as early as your junior year.

 - Share your essay drafts with teachers and family members to make sure you catch any mistakes and present your topic, and yourself, in the best possible light.

 - Don’t count yourself out unnecessarily.
 Just because a school has set admissions requirements for academics and test scores, it doesn’t necessarily mean you won’t get in if you don’t quite make the cut.
 If you’re close and excel in other important areas, you still have a chance of getting in.